This set of Basic Civil Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Brick Masonry”.

 d) IS 1077

-Explanation: IS 3102 gives classification of burnt clay solid bricks.
+Explanation: IS 3102 gives the classification of burnt clay solid bricks.
 IS 3466 gives the specification for masonry cement.
 IS 1077 gives the guidelines regarding common burnt clay building bricks.

 Sanfoundry Global Education & Learning Series – Basic Civil Engineering.